kimthyung/RRT_path_planning/README.md

 # RRT based path planning

-RRT based path planning applied at  Yonsei University
+### ENGINEERING NUMERICAL ANALYSIS Final Project

 RRT(Rapidly-exploring Random Tree) algorithm is designed to efficiently search paths in nonconvex high-dimensional spaces.
 RRT based path planning expands the tree to a randomly-sampled point in the configuration space while satisfying given constraints.

 This project aims to generate paths using the Rapidly-exploring Random Tree (RRT) algorithm.
-Starting with testing on a virtual map, the project has also successfully been tested on paths extracted from within Yonsei University premises.
+Starting with testing on a virtual map, the project has also successfully been tested on paths extracted from within Yonsei University.

 <br>